ecnaraga/42_WEBSERV/README.md

 Goal

     - Mandatory : Write a mini http server in C++98.
 Implement the followings :
-      - Right HTTP response status code
+      - Return the right HTTP response status code
-      - Default error pages
+      - Default error pages if none is provided
+      - Has to be abble to serve a static website
-      - handle pipes
+      - Upload files
-      - handle environment variables and $?
+      - Implement GET POST and DELETE methods
-      - handle SIGINT, SIGQUIT and EOF like in bash
-      - implements builtins (cd with relative or absolute path, echo and option -n, export no options, exit no options, env no options, pwd no options, unset no options)
+      - Server should never die
+      - Listen to multi ports
+      - Multi server block in configuration file possible
+      - Directory listing
+      - CGI
-    - Bonus : Implement && and || operators, and wildcards for current directory
+    - Bonus : Support Cookies and Session management, handle multiple CGI

 Launch

     - Compile with the makefile
     -  launch ./webserv <configuration.conf>

 Authorized functions